Saute RL: Almost Surely Safe Reinforcement Learning Using State Augmentation: Theoretical analysis

 Let the value functions be denoted as follows:

 where $\E^\pi_\bms$ stands for the average with action sampled according to the policy $\pi$ and the transitions $\cP$.
 We also define the Bellman operator:

 acting on value functions.
 We also make the following assumptions: \begin{itemize} \item[B1.]
 The function $c(\bms, \bma)$ is bounded, measurable on $\K$, nonnegative, lower semi-continuous and inf-compact on $\K$; \item[B2.]
 The transition law $\cP$ is weakly continuous; \item[B3.]
-The set valued map $\bms \rightarrow \cA(\bms)$ is lower semi-continuous; \end{itemize} We summarize Theorems 4.2 and~4.6 by~\cite{hernandez1992discrete} in the following result: \begin{prop} Suppose an MDP $\cM = \{\cS, \cA, \cP, c, \gamma_c\}$ satisfies Assumptions B1-B3.
-Then:
+The set valued map $\bms \rightarrow \cA(\bms)$ is lower semi-continuous;